 - The parents and those with Parental Responsibility, carers and any significant people or specialists involved in the child's case, (except as set out below);

 - The supervising social worker, if the child is placed with foster carers;

 - The link worker if the child is in residential care;

 - The most appropriate teacher at the child's school (usually the Designated Teacher for Children in Care);

 - A Personal Adviser, if the child is over the age of 16;

 - If required, an interpreter;

-The child's social worker must ensure that children and families have been given information about the Complaints Procedure.
+The child's social worker must ensure that children and families have been given information about the Wakefield Council Compliments and Complaints.
 They should provide the child with details of independent advocacy services who may provide support if the child requires it.

 A decision not to invite a child or parent(s) to a review should only be made in exceptional circumstances and in consultation with the IRO, prior to the review.
 The decision should be recorded, together with reasons, on the review document and child's record.